aI-lab-glider/an-introduction-to-ai/README.md

 # An introduction course to Artificial Intelligence

-This repository contains instructions, documentations and useful materials related to the course and links to repositories with modules.

 This course consists of six modules each of which challenges students with implementations of algorithms or problems described in corresponding `TODOS`.
 Each implementation is later followed by automated tests, that could be run locally to verify solution correctness.
 The modules are as following: